nephelaiio/ansible-role-kind/README.md

 The below python roles are needed on the host that executes this module:
 * nephelaiio.plugins

+The below python collections are needed on the host that executes this module:
+* ansible.utils

 ## Example Playbook

 ``` yaml